Datahead2007/FCS_001/README.md

 PROJECT GOALS: To produde a fully fuctional flight control system for my RC model air plane.

-  The project will includes scematics, sketchs and libraries needed to create a fully fuctional flight contol system with Atitude indicator, Altimeter, Compass and heading gages alonn with a in flight real time video feed with GPS.
+  The project will includes scematics, sketchs and libraries needed to create a fully fuctional flight contol system with Atitude indicator, Altimeter, Compass and heading gages along with a in flight real time video feed with GPS.

   The remote hardware for the aircraft is an Arduino based plateform communicating to a PC via a RF feed.
 Where as the main computer or base station will use Processing to display the flight information to the user.
 Also sending